 So, instead of pushing deeper into flexible areas, notice spots where you are tight or weak.
 Then, look instead for poses to challenge the strength of the hips, thus shifting your focus from hip opening to hip stability.
 You don’t need to over-analyze this; the only thing required is mindfulness to honor what you feel.

-The Five Layers of the Hip Joint
+Anatomy: The 5 Layers of the Hip Joint

 To comprehend the effects of hypermobility on the hip joint, we need a basic understanding of its five main layers, moving from deep to superficial.
 First, the boney structure of the joint is found where the ball-shaped head of the femur fits into the socket, called the pelvic acetabulum.
 It is surrounded by articular cartilage and a labrum, or lip, made of fibrocartilage and dense connective tissue, to help hold the ball in the socket.
 The joint capsule is a thin, fluid-filled sac surrounding the joint, held by ligaments, those tough but flexible fibers that connect bone to bone.
-Finally, atop these structures are the many tendons and muscles that effect movements.
+Finally, atop these structures are many tendons and muscles.

 See also Prevent Injury with Balanced Hips